Section 2413. Bridge Deck Surfacing, Repair, and Overlay

 b.
 Prewet the burlap with sufficient water, prior to placement, to prevent absorption of moisture from the concrete surface.

 Seal the tops and traffic sides of curbs, retrofit barrier rails, and concrete barrier rails according to Article 2403.03, P, 3.
-In addition, for Class O PCC overlay or Class HPC-O overlay, apply the sealer along each gutter line, extending 1 foot (0.3 m) onto the roadway.
+In addition, for Class O PCC overlay or Class HPC-O overlay, also apply the sealer along each gutter line, extending 1 foot (0.3 m) onto the roadway.
 The Engineer or the contract documents may designate other areas requiring concrete sealer.

 1. Do not commence work on the surface until the lower course meets the requirements of Article 2403.03, N, 2.